 - Finish up with a quick release of pressure.

 Pork ribs or spare ribs are an amazing dish at a good BBQ.
 They’re finger-lickin’ good, perfect for entertaining during the summer or just hitting those cravings for something rich and smothered in your favourite sauce.
 You don’t need to head south for the real deal stuff.
 Ribs can take forever on the grill (and for good reason with great results).
-You’ll want to finish these off on the grill, but cooking through the meat to get it soft, edible, and melt-in-your-mouth good will take less than an hour in the IP.
+You’ll want to finish these off on the grill, but cooking through the meat to get it soft, edible, and melt-in-your-mouth will take less than an hour in the Instant Pot.

 - Assemble your rack of ribs so that you can fit it in the Instant Pot.
 Remove the membrane from the back of the ribs.